 Interim Contracts and Firmness Guideline

-As set out in transitional Rule 11.116.6 the AER must create interim Contracts and Firmness Guidelines.
-The guideline sets out the AER’s approach to qualifying contracts, contract firmness methodology, the treatment of non-qualifying contracts, the approval process for non-standard qualifying contracts, the establishment and maintenance of an Auditors Panel, the submission of net contract position reports, information requirements of liable entities, as well as its approach towards monitoring compliance with the obligation.
+As set out in transitional Rule 11.116.6 of the National Electricity Rules, the AER must create interim Contracts and Firmness Guidelines.
+The Guidelines set out the AER’s approach to qualifying contracts, contract firmness methodology, the treatment of non-qualifying contracts, the approval process for non-standard qualifying contracts, the establishment and maintenance of an Auditors Panel, the submission of Net Contract Position (NCP) reports and certain information requirements of liable entities.

 Auditor panel expression of interest